Wavelet-based Ramsey magnetometry enhancement of a single NV center in diamond: Conclusion

 \section{Conclusion}

-In summary, we present a wavelet-based PL denoising technique that can increase the SNR up to an order of magnitude with respect to SQL.
-This improvement's functional dependence with respect to integration time is dominated by the large prefactor as opposed to the scaling exponent.
+In summary, we present a wavelet-based PL denoising technique that can increase the SNR by around an order of magnitude with respect to raw data.
+This improvement's functional dependence on the integration time is dominated by the large prefactor as opposed to the scaling exponent.
 Being applied as a post-processing over the PL data, TMT has practical simplicity and versatility.
 Our proof of principle computational assessment relied on a single NV center DC magnetometry.
 However, we also think that the method holds great promise for ensemble sensing and for various time-dependent fields.